josiahn99/kc1yqn-website/roadmap/index.md

 - [*Radio Theory Handbook*](https://www.amazon.com/Radio-Theory-Handbook-Beginner-Advanced/dp/B0BNV2PC6F) — Ron Bertrand, VK2DQ
 - [Electronics Tutorials](https://www.electronics-tutorials.ws/)

 After the General exam, I plan to move into a more formal electrical engineering track.
-To build high-level intuition across physics, I will read [*The Feynman Lectures on Physics*](https://www.feynmanlectures.caltech.edu/).
+To build high-level intuition across physics, I will read [*The Feynman Lectures on Physics*](https://www.feynmanlectures.caltech.edu/) and MIT's OpenCourseWare class [Physics II: Electricity and Magnetism](https://ocw.mit.edu/courses/8-02-physics-ii-electricity-and-magnetism-spring-2007/).

 In parallel, I plan to work through [*Fundamentals of Electric Circuits*](https://www.amazon.com/Fundamentals-Electric-Circuits-Charles-Alexander/dp/0078028221) by Charles Alexander and Matthew Sadiku as a more rigorous, problem-based introduction aligned with undergraduate EE coursework.
 This will lead into [*Introduction to Electromagnetics*](https://www.amazon.com/Introduction-Electrodynamics-David-J-Griffiths/dp/1108420419) by David Griffiths.